 Before you can decide what mattress to buy in Singapore, you must first know what are the different types of mattresses.
 Mattresses are made of different types of materials that will suit different sleeping styles.

-The materials used will also affect the cost of the mattress.
+The materials used will also affect the cost.
 For example, latex is considered to be the best in terms of comfort and durability (able to last 10 years or more) and hence expensive.
 Mattresses made with latex will be pricey.
 I will be sharing the different types of mattresses and their pros and cons with you.

 The bed in a box concept originated from the USA and refers to online mattress shopping.
 You will receive your bed literally wrapped up in a box.
 Most of them include free 100-day trials for you to test out your mattress in the comfort of your own home.
 They are usually hybrid mattresses.
 We have listed the most popular bed in a box online mattress stores here.
 For our master bedroom, we picked the Hipvan Levitate mattress that retails at $1,499 (spoiler alert: it is very comfortable).

-For a queen or king-sized mattress, bed in a box mattresses average from $800 to $1,500 depending on the model type.
-While bed in a box mattresses cannot compare to the high-end models like Simmons BackCare® Luxury mattress (which retails from $8,000), it can be compared to the entry models from branded mattresses, and it is definitely better than those cheap, brandless mattresses.
+For queen or king-sized mattresses, bed in a box mattresses average from $800 to $1,500 depending on the model type.
+While bed in a box mattresses cannot compare to the high-end models like Simmons BackCare® Luxury (which retails from $8,000), it can be compared to the entry models from branded mattresses, and it is definitely better than those cheap, brandless mattresses.

 Get this if you are very shy about testing your mattress in public, or if you are simply too busy to head down to any showrooms.

 This is the traditional type of mattress and also the most common type.
-Standard innerspring mattresses use metal springs in the mattress, giving it a bouncy feel, but also the squeaky noise.
-This type of mattress uses outdated technology hence you will not find specialty mattress stores or branded mattresses providing this option.
+Standard innerspring mattresses use metal springs, giving it a bouncy feel, but also the squeaky noise.
+This type of mattress uses outdated technology hence you will not find speciality stores or branded mattresses providing this option.
 I would not recommend it for long-term use as they do not last very long too.